If ever a remark drove DI Lestrade up the wall, it was no followed by comment.

 "I don't know.
 I suppose so.
 It's procedure whenever a suspect dies in custody."

 "Did they offer any to you?"

-"I'm, uh, suspended with full pay until they investigate whether we were remiss…" was Lestrade's response- one that didn't in the least answer John's question.
-He seemed about to say more when he was interrupted by Toby jumping into his lap, purring furiously.
+"I'm, uh, suspended with full pay until they investigate whether we were remiss…" Lestrade responded, which didn't answer John's question in the least.
+He seemed about to say more when Toby jumped into his lap, purring furiously.
 Lestrade liked cats in general, and Toby in particular; he'd once commented that any animal that seemed to understand sarcasm was all right by him.
 He raised no objection to the tabby's attention, and absently stroked his head.

 "Okay.
 How long are you suspended for?"

 "I don't know.
 They sent me home, but Hayley's there and right now I can't…" he trailed off.
 "Not yet.
 Um.
 I have to go back in and make a statement…"